spotinst/help/src/docs/kb/_faqs-for-review.md

    You can use taints, tolerations, and node selectors to make sure that only pods with the on-demand lifecycle label are scheduled on on-demand nodes.
 Pods that don't have this label cannot be scheduled on these nodes.
 Taints and tolerations work together to make sure pods are scheduled on the right nodes.

+   Use taints and tolerations in a virtual node group to create an on-demand virtual node group that includes all your on-demand instances.
+Because

 1. Make sure your [pod has the tolerations](https://kubernetes.io/docs/concepts/scheduling-eviction/taint-and-toleration/) set to:

       <pre><code>tolerations: